dwyl/learn-alpine.js/drag-and-drop.md

 Note that the value of `phx-hook` must be the same as `Hooks.Items = ...` define in `app.js`

-We have now the hooks listening to the `hightlight` and `remove-highlight` events, and we use the [pushEventTo](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook) function to send a message to the LiveView server.
+We now have the hooks listening to the `highlight` and `remove-highlight` events, and we use the [pushEventTo](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook) function to send a message to the LiveView server.